Its-Alex/poc-frontends-monorepo/README.md

 In this repository I tried to setup a monorepo to use React CRA with shared components and a storybook.

+# Why CRA

+Using `Create React App` is the best way to follow react update and keep compatibility with new features.

+In this repo I tried to touch CRA config as little as possible.

 # Goals

 - [X] React create app that use shared components